-Strategic Direction Delivery Program 2022-2026 Program to develop and implement Council's key planning documents
+Strategic Direction Delivery Program 2022-2026 Thriving and safe place to live Program to develop and implement Council's key planning documents

 There are no known financial or resource implications for Council as a consequence of the proposed recommendations.
 The public exhibition will be managed within the existing budget.